indaco/tempo/README.md

 Great if you want to learn by example or kickstart your own `templ`-based project.

+## 🚀 Projects Using Tempo

+Looking for real-world usage beyond the demo?

+Check out [goaster](https://github.com/indaco/goaster) — a toast notification component built with templ and powered by tempo.

 ## 🤝 Contributing

 Contributions are welcome!